-Louis then decided to expand his manufacture beyond aprons.
+Louis then decided to expand his manufacturing business beyond aprons.
 With the help of his wife, he came up with some high-quality samples of wash dresses, silks, and woolens for his “old” customers.
 He also realized that his only chance to undercut bigger firms was to convince the wholesaler to sell cloth to him directly, and so he negotiated with the imperious Yankee with his halting English.

 How could a man with a life like this consider himself the happiest man?

 He was his own boss.
 He had the authority and was responsible for his own decisions and direction.
 His work was complex and challenging.
-There was no proven roadmap, he has to figure out the way himself and that engaged his mind and imagination.
+There was no proven roadmap, he had to figure out the way himself, and that engaged his mind and imagination.
 Last but not least, there was a relationship between effort and reward.
-The longer he and Regina put in the work, the more money they made in the next day.
+The longer he and Regina put in the work, the more money they made the next day.
 The more he asked himself tough questions to generate breakthroughs for his business, the more successful he was.